ShizukaDonaghue/atomic-quiz/README.md

     * Depending on the final score, it displays different messages - verify all messages for final score <= 1, <= 2, <= 5 and <= 6.
 * Play Again Button
     * The colour of the button changes and scales up upon hovering.
-    * When clikced, reset the number of questions, correct answers and scores.
+    * When clicked, reset the number of questions, correct answers and scores.
     * When clicked, shuffles the questions and prepares for a new game.
     * When clicked, it displays the new first question in the game section and hides all other sections.